oldhawaii/oldhawaii-metadata/README.md

   * Need to add read source organization
   * Need to add update source organization
   * Need to add delete source organization
+  * Need to add Flask-Sentinel to API server
   * Need to add jest test cases for all routes

+## License

+OldHawaii-Metadata is licensed under the MIT License.